Contextuality in the Bundle Approach, n-Contextuality, and the Role of Holonomy

-The property of being cyclic, although it appears to be a topological property in the sense of capturing "holes" in the hypergraph, is not a topological invariant, as can be seen by the example in Fig. \ref{Vorobev1.png} and Fig. \ref{Vorobev0.png}.
-The triangle of Fig. \ref{Vorobev1.png} is simply connected, and therefore collapsible, besides it is acyclic.
-In the case of the triangle with barycentric subdivision of Fig. \ref{Vorobev0.png}, despite being simply connected and therefore collapsible, in addition to being homeomorphic to the previous case, it is not an acyclic hypergraph and can be a measurable scenario for an empirical model.
+In the case of the triangle with barycentric subdivision, the first of the Graham process in Fig. \ref{Vorobev0.png}, despite being simply connected when equipped with the topology of its geometrical representation and therefore collapsible, being homeomorphic to the previous case, it is not an acyclic hypergraph and can be a measurable scenario for an empirical model as we will see in a following example.

-\begin{theorem}[Voroby'ev theorem] If an empirical model has an associate hypergraph acyclic, then it is non-contextual. \end{theorem}